dolvui/Chess/README.md

 boting on the way
 some feature still missing
 not a big deal tho

-> [!WARNING]
-> The column or row is specify in the notation which implemented but has not been tested

 > [!NOTE]
 > 'stalemate' and 'insufficient mating material' is mostly implemented